TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    ``binary_form`` parameter is :const:`False` each list
    entry is a dict like the output of :meth:`SSLSocket.getpeercert`.
 Otherwise the method returns a list of DER-encoded certificates.
-The returned list does not contain certificates from *capath* unless a certificate was requested and loaded by a SSL connection.
+The returned list does not contain certificates kutoka *capath* unless a certificate was requested and loaded by a SSL connection.

    .. note::